All planning checklists

 Set initial budget & guest list

-Expect luxury New Forest rentals around Brockenhurst or Burley to command premium rates, especially in summer.
-Factor this into your initial budget.
+Luxury New Forest rentals around Brockenhurst or Burley jump in price May to September, so build that into your first budget.

 Easy·High impact